-Source: International Capital Market Association (for bonds); Source: Climate Bonds Initiative LoanConnector and HKMA staff calculations (for loans)
+Source: International Capital Market Association (for bonds); LoanConnector and HKMA staff calculations (for loans)

 6. Hong Kong has developed various climate action plans and strategies corresponding to the Paris Agreement and the decarbonization agenda of the Central People's Government.
-In particular, the Climate Action Plan 2030+ was announced in
+In particular, the Climate Action Plan 2030+ was announced in January 2017, with the aim of reducing Hong Kong's carbon emissions by 26-36 percent by

-37 Source: (International Capital Market Association, 2023)
+&lt;sup>37 Source: (International Capital Market Association, 2023)